Canyons, Dunes & Wildlife

 Today’s scenic drive is through ever-changing desert scenery, mountains, and open grassland.
 We are continuing our long drive south, and our destination is the tiny community of Aus, located in the Aus Mountains above the plains of the Namib Desert.

-Aus was formally the site of a prisoner-of-war camp set up by the South African army to house German prisoners during the second world war.
+Aus was formerly the site of a prisoner-of-war camp set up by the South African army to house German prisoners during the Second World War.
 Our actual destination today is Klein Aus Vista, located just outside Aus and inside the private Gondwana Sperrgebiet Rand Park.
 We aim to arrive in the early afternoon and set up camp, giving us time to stretch our legs on the un-guided hiking trails on the property.
 The landscape is wide open vistas and we are hoping for a spectacular sunset.

 Day 7